MonstersGoBoom/Godot-SimpleExport/README.md

 # Godot-SimpleExport
-export a scene from Godot into an easier to parse ascii format
+Export a scene from Godot into an easier to parse ascii format

+Copy into your Godot project. ( keep addons/ascii_export filepath )

 file contains one line per "thing"